erickvnrm/erickvnrm/README.md

 <div>

-- I'm a backend developer who’s always eager to learn and grow in the world of web development.
+- I'm a backend developer who’s always eager to learn and grow in the world of web applications.
 - I mainly work with PHP (Laravel), Python (FastAPI), and Java (Spring Boot).

 - I like to focus on writing clean, functional, and well-structured code.